eevee/eev.ee/content/2016-03-03-the-nsa-is-trying-to-create-a-virtual-clone-of-me.markdown

 1. An actual human being, who has enough general tech knowledge to ensure nerdy tweets still make sense, is spending an awful lot of time manually copying tweets from a small circle of tech friends.
 And has been doing so for years.
 And doesn't seem to be gaining anything from it.

     Granted, this _could_ just be a fake follower account, but why would someone put so much apparent _manual_ effort into it?
 Those fake follower places sell _a thousand_ junk followers for ten bucks; it can't possibly be worth trying so hard just to make one of them vaguely resemble an actual person.
+They even hid themselves once they were discovered; what kind of bot herder bothers to do that?

 2. Alternatively, the NSA has a secret program to build an AI to simulate the perfect nerd, and it's already so good that it independently thinks of the same tweets I do, right around the same time.
 Soon it will replace me, and no one will know the difference.